Skip to main content

 OAuth apps

-User-created OAuth apps are coming soon.
-This release keeps OAuth client creation in private testing while the first-party Phaseo CLI uses the shared OAuth/OIDC foundation for browser sign-in, device code, token refresh, revoke, userinfo, and JWKS/discovery flows.
-Self-hosted or preview deployments keep third-party OAuth disabled unless PHASEO_THIRD_PARTY_OAUTH_ENABLED is set to a truthy value.
+Phaseo uses one OAuth authorization server for the first-party CLI, user-created applications, and dynamically registered MCP clients.
+The CLI uses browser or device login with rotating refresh tokens.
+Third-party clients use authorization code with PKCE, explicit scopes and workspace consent, revocable delegated access tokens, and optional protected-resource binding.
+The hosted Phaseo API enables third-party OAuth.
+Self-hosted or preview API deployments keep it disabled unless PHASEO_THIRD_PARTY_OAUTH_ENABLED is set to a truthy value.
 Accepted truthy values are 1, true, yes, and on, matched case-insensitively after trimming whitespace.
-Leave the variable unset while validating the first-party CLI path; enabling it exposes user-created OAuth app management and should only be paired with reviewed redirect URI, consent, client-secret, and workspace authorization configuration.
+Enabling it exposes user-created OAuth app management and dynamic client registration, so pair it with reviewed redirect URI, consent, client-secret, rate-limit, and workspace authorization configuration.

 .env